Avoid Catastrophic Forgetting with Rank-1 Fisher from Diffusion Models: Conclusion, limitations, and future work

 \section{Conclusion, limitations, and future work}

 In this paper, we investigate gradients in diffusion models and show that per-sample gradients become approximately collinear with their population mean when the SNR is low, inducing an effective rank-1 Fisher information matrix.
 Leveraging this structure, we hypothesized and validated that a rank-1 Fisher provides a better approximation for EWC than the commonly used diagonal Fisher approximation.
 When paired with generative distillation, which encourages cross-task parameter sharing that EWC assumes, our method improves continual learning performance.
 On class-incremental image generation, rank-1 EWC with generative distillation outperforms both generative distillation-only and diagonal Fisher EWC across MNIST, FMNIST, CIFAR-10, and ImageNet-1k in terms of lower average FID and reduced forgetting.
 In particular, forgetting is nearly eliminated on MNIST and FMNIST and is roughly halved on ImageNet-1k, the longest-horizon setting, relative to generative distillation-only.
-These findings indicate that diffusion models admit an effective rank-1 Fisher; with this better Fisher approximation, EWC complements replay by constraining replay-induced distribution drift toward a shared parameter region that supports all tasks. \paragraph{Limitations and future work.} \Cref{assump:unet-trivial} suggests that the collinearity of per-sample gradients is dependent on the denoising network's architecture.
-While current work focuses on the UNet-based diffusion models, as this is a popular architecture, future work should expand our analysis to more recent architectures, such as those used in Transformer-based diffusion models~\citep{peebles2023scalablediffusionmodelstransformers}.
+These findings indicate that diffusion models admit an effective rank-1 Fisher; with this better Fisher approximation, EWC complements replay by constraining replay-induced distribution drift toward a shared parameter region that supports all tasks. \paragraph{Limitations and future work.} While the main contribution of our work lies in analyzing the gradient geometry of the diffusion model’s mathematical framework, an important direction for future work is to conduct a more in-depth empirical and theoretical study of \cref{assump:unet-trivial} across multiple model architectures.
+Such an analysis would help clarify which architectural components (e.g., skip connections, attention mechanisms, etc.) or training regularizations (e.g., L2 norms) make \cref{assump:unet-trivial} more or less likely to hold.